Springfield

 Prospective students and families who need the campus visit to control the day.

-It keeps Springfield guide logic aligned with the statewide student-visitor focus.
+It keeps Springfield aligned with the statewide focus on campus visits.

 Springfield Union Station